MohammadTawfiq/cloud-security-portfolio/azure-defender-for-cloud-compliance/progress-notes.md

   the same findings as Secure Score, solid before-state evidence
 - Next: remediate all 3 (tighten NSG rule, address disk encryption, restrict storage network access), then re-check policy compliance for the after-state

+  -- Remediated Finding 1 (open SSH): updated NSG rule to restrict source from "Any" to a specific IP address (see `12-nsg-ssh-restricted-after.png`)
+- Remediated Finding 3 (storage public network access): changed storage account's public network access from "Enabled from all networks" to "Enabled from selected networks," added the project's existing virtual network (`vnet-indiasouthcentral-1`) and own IP address as allowed sources (see `13-storage-network-restricted-after.png`)
+- Verified resource access settings (virtual network endpoint status:
+  Enabled, IPv4 address listed, exceptions reviewed) confirming the restriction was correctly applied at the resource level (see `14-storage-network-resource-access-settings.png`)
+- Note: Azure Policy compliance for both findings is backed by Microsoft Defender for Cloud security assessments (`Microsoft.Security/assessments`), which refresh on Defender's own recommendation cycle, this can lag actual configuration changes by several hours, sometimes up to 24.
+The policy dashboard may continue to show "Non-compliant" for a while even though the underlying resource configuration is already fixed.
+Verified both fixes directly at the resource level rather than waiting on the policy dashboard to catch up.